smaclell/smaclell.github.io/_drafts/changing-layers.md

 inner layer, but many code paths indirectly use the values provided by the outer layer.

-We wanted to allow the settings to be looked up from a key/value source.
+We wanted to allow the settings to be looked up from a environment variables.
 Using a single configuration file would not work for some of the more dynamic workloads we want to support.
-Instead we wanted to enable the key/value source with static values when the application launched.
-Switching values would then be as easy as relaunching the application.
+Instead we wanted to set the environment variables with specific values when the application is launched.
+With this feature we could easily switch values by relaunching the application.

 Backwards
 ===============================================================================

-Before committing to using this new source I made a small prototype demonstrating the key/value source working with our application.
-I included a new implementation of the outer layer's interface.
-I then updated the factory responsible for creating getting the implementation to create my new class when the key/value source was enabled.
+To investigate using environment variables instead of the configuration file I made a small prototype demonstrating how they would be used by the application.
+I included a new implementation of the outer layer's interface which read the values from environment variables.
+I then updated the factory responsible for creating the outer layer's implementation to create my new class when using environment variables was enabled.

 I liked this implementation a lot; it was extremely clean and did exactly what I wanted.
 The new implementation perfectly fit the interface for the outer layer.
-Since ``TryGetSetting`` is a key/value lookup it cleanly exposed to the underlying key/value store.
+Since ``TryGetSetting`` is a key/value lookup it cleanly maps to the name/value pairs of environment variables.

-While this was good for a prototype it was not enough to ship.
+While this was good for a prototype, it was not enough to ship.
 Daryl, did not like how I skipped the inner layer.
 After all, the outer layer calls the inner layer to get all the settings.
-My work was half done and if I picked the other interface it would have implemented everything.
+My work was half done and if I changed the inner layer instead I would not have needed to change anything else.

 After we talked, I realized Daryl was right.
 Though I liked how clean my solution was, it was not complete and it was changing the wrong layer.
 We threw